Our Values and Ethos

 Our Personal Development Week enables children to learn about finance and how they will need to budget and the value of money and the links this has to them requiring a future career.

-A huge focus is given to our positive differences and how we all have strengths and areas to develop.
+Focus is given to our positive differences and how we all have strengths and areas to develop.

 The Shiremoor Treat is celebrated in school, as well as having the actual event on the first weekend in July, which is a long-standing tradition designed originally by the miners as an annual family picnic.